 - Take advantage of meeting with an admission counselor.
 Ask questions about financial aid, iStartStrong Interest Inventory, visiting classes or deciding on a major.

 - Ask your advisor to send your midyear transcript to colleges on your list, if applicable (this step is not needed when applying to BJU).

-- Consider going on the New York Mission Trip—look for opportunities to grow while on the trip.
+- Consider going on the senior ministry trip—look for opportunities to grow while on the trip.

 - Ask your advisor to send your final transcript to your college of choice (this step is not needed when applying to BJU).